glossd/btc/README.md

 	fmt.Printf("Private Key: %s\nBitcoin address: %s\n", privateKey, address)
 }
 ```
+If you just started learning about bitcoins and blockchain, you probably **don't have any testnet bitcoins**, wondering where I can get some.
+People on [bitcoin.stackexchange](https://bitcoin.stackexchange.com/questions/17690/is-there-any-where-to-get-free-testnet-bitcoins) provided a lot of links.

 ## Sending transaction
 First we need to create a transaction then broadcast it to blockchain.